woboq/tr/README.md

 xtr src/main.rs -o example.pot
 ```

-This will extract the stirngs from all the modules of the crate, and create a file `example.pot`.
+This will extract the strings from all the modules of the crate, and create a file `example.pot`.
 You can now use the gettext tools to translate this file.

 ## Differences with `xgettext`